orish88/AUI_Personalization/profiles/README- Profile Creation.txt

     ***Scopes***
     //There are some special cases of multiple attribute dependency.
-    // You may wish to have a change object for certain attribute attr1 = "val1" while
+    // You may wish to have a object value for certain attribute attr1 = "val1" while
     // any val received in "attr2" = "val2" IN ANY ELEMENT UNDER THE attr1 scope,
-    //will have its own change object.
+    //will have its own object value.

     //So far the script supports the cases of "itemprop" under "itemtype" and "name"
     // under "autocomplete"
-    //the change objects will be decalred under global kry "scopes", in the folllowing format:
+    //the object values will be decalred under global kry "scopes", in the folllowing format:

     "scopes":{
         "itemtypes": {
             "itemtype_value1": //usually of the format "http://schema.org/something"
             "itemprops":{

-                "item_prop_value1":{ change object },
+                "item_prop_value1":{ object value },
-                "item_prop_value2":{ change object },
+                "item_prop_value2":{ object value },
                 ...
             },
             more itemtype values here...